 I adore ironstone, and try to source similar shades of white if possible.
 I also find that aged silverware can be extremely useful in any kind of purposeful or decorative manner.
-For example, a silver pitcher or planter pot, are perfect vessells for your floral arrangments or plants.
+For example, a silver pitcher or planter pot, are perfect vessels for your floral arrangements or plants.

 Antiques are too expensive!

 Though this bears true for many valuable pieces, most of the antique items I have collected in my home, were actually very affordable.
 For instance, some of my larger dressers and desks cost less than half the price compared to purchasing their brand-new counterparts.
 And they are made of solid wood, with the sort of craft and materials that are difficult to find nowadays.
 More recently, this shopping haul of mine was purchased with petty cash, and you will often find that a lot of stall owners are more than happy to drop the price of an antique or vintage item.